rust-lang/book/second-edition/nostarch/chapter16.md

 A *mutex* is a concurrency primitive for sharing memory.
 It’s short for “mutual exclusion”, as in, it only allows one thread to access some data at any given time.
-In order to access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex's *lock*.
+In order to access the data in a mutex, a thread must first signal that it wants access by asking to acquire the mutex’s *lock*.
 The lock is a data structure that is part of the mutex that keeps track of who currently has exclusive access to the data.
 We therefore describe the mutex as *guarding* the data it holds via the locking system.